-I’ve been a dedicated pill-popper for over 10 years.
+I recently got an IUD, after being a dedicated pill-popper for over 10 years.
 And by pill-popper, I mean birth-control-pill-popper.

-While the pill has been a great method for me overall, it’s definitely had its moments; once when my doctor’s office didn’t renew my prescription in time and I had to wait a month to start a new pack (boooooo).
+While the pill has been a great method for me overall, it’s definitely had its bad moments; once when my doctor’s office didn’t renew my prescription in time and I had to wait a month to start a new pack (boooooo).
 Once when I accidentally took two pills in the same day because I forgot I’d already taken my dose (why pay attention to the day-of-the-week label, am I right?).
 Then, a couple months ago, I did the same exact thing.
 There I was: sitting at work with an awful headache, feeling like I was going to hurl at any moment; realizing I’d done it again.

 That was the final straw for me.
 Researching longer-term birth control options, I was thrilled to learn that IUDs are covered under most insurance plans thanks to the Affordable Care Act.
 Coupled with the real possibility that I could, at some point in the near future, lose my right to affordable birth control and legal abortion, I decided it was time to break up with my birth control.